claire-west/svstudio-manual/docs/note-properties/alternate-phonemes.md

 ## Phoneme Strength

-Phoneme strength will modify the dynamics and emphasis of individual phonemes within a note.
+Phoneme strength (AI voice databases only) will modify the dynamics and emphasis of individual phonemes within a note.

 ![Phoneme Strength](/img/note-properties/phoneme-strength.png)